 It’s no surprise that Dublin city has a drawcard for everyone, with traditional Irish pubs in bucketloads (obviously) and a bustling international food scene.
 Cultural attractions abound with comedy shows, art exhibitions and historical city tours available aplenty.
 Rent might be higher in Dublin, but you’ll be living near an airport with easy access to cheap flights to almost any European destination.
 Plus you can enjoy the city life, knowing that you’re never further than a 30-minute train ride from beautiful natural scenery, with the Dart running all along the coastline.

 FinGlobal: cross-border financial services for South African expats

 If you’re thinking about relocating to greener pastures it’s important to investigate the move from all angles, in addition to considering the cost of living in Ireland.
 You’ll also need to choose a cross-border financial services provider to handle your international money moves.
 That’s where FinGlobal comes in.
-We’ve helped more than 60 000 clients with various aspects of their cross-border financial portfolios, delivering our services remotely and securely.
+We’ve helped thousands of clients with various aspects of their cross-border financial portfolios, delivering our services remotely and securely.
 We’re ready to assist with a variety of services, including:

 - Foreign exchange and Exchange control

 - Financial emigration